-Note: All information is as of June 30, 2019, unless otherwise noted.
-Market data as of August 30, 2019.
+Note: All information is as of March 31, 2019, unless otherwise noted.
+Market data as of May 7,2019.

-- (1) Lease revenues under the Master Lease with Windstream to be received over the remaining initial term of 15 years, the TPx, CableSouth, and National MSO dark fiber lease transactions, the fiber acquisition from CenturyLink, and the Bluebird transaction. - Based on the mid-point of 2019 Outlook range provided in the Company's Earnings Release dated August 8, 2019, and includes the Bluebird transaction and the sale of Unit Fiber's Midwest operations, which closed on August 30, 2019, the sale of the LATAM tower portfolio, which closed on April 2, 2019, the sale of the U.S. ground lease business, and assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and in accordance with the Master Lease's general terms. - Net Debt or Net Secured Debt, as applicable, to Annualized Adjusted EBITDA (based on last quarter annualized). - Contracts are subject to termination under certain conditions and/or may not be renewed, so actual revenue under contract could vary materially. - Represents aggregate purchase price of acquired entities, TPx, CableSouth, and Bluebird transactions, and fiber acquisition from CenturyLink. - Based on management's estimate.
+- (1) Lease revenues under the Master Lease with Windstream to be received over the remaining initial term of 15 years, the TPx, CableSouth, and National MSO dark fiber lease transactions, the fiber acquisition from CenturyLink, and the Bluebird transaction. - Based on the mid-point of 2019 Outlook range provided in the Company's Earnings Release dated May 9, 2019, and includes the Bluebird transaction and the sale of Unit Fiber's Midwest operations, which are both expected to close by the end of 3Q19, the M2 transaction, which closed on March 25, 2019, and the sale of the LATAM tower portfolio, which closed on April 2, 2019, and assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and in accordance with the Master Lease's general terms.
+2019 outlook also reflects Uniti's adoption of ASC 842, which re-evaluated the collectability of its straight-line rent receivable associated with its Master Lease with Windstream, resulting in accounting for the Master Lease on a cash basis going forward, until there is more clarity regarding assumption of the Master Lease. - Net Debt or Net Secured Debt, as applicable, to Annualized Adjusted EBITDA (based on last quarter annualized). - Contracts are subject to termination under certain conditions and/or may not be renewed, so actual revenue under contract could vary materially. - Represents aggregate purchase price of acquired entities, TPx, CableSouth, and Bluebird transactions, and fiber acquisition from CenturyLink. - Based on management's estimate.